Kopfstein/cookiecutter-uv/README.md

 [![Docs](https://img.shields.io/badge/docs-gh--pages-blue)](https://fpgmaas.github.io/cookiecutter-uv/)
 [![License](https://img.shields.io/github/license/fpgmaas/cookiecutter-uv)](https://img.shields.io/github/license/fpgmaas/cookiecutter-uv)

-This is a modern Cookiecutter template that can be used to initiate a Python project with all the necessary tools for development, testing, and deployment.
-It supports the following features:
+This is a fork of the [cookiecutter uv](https://github.com/fpgmaas/cookiecutter-uv) template that can be used with the [cookiecutter](https://github.com/cookiecutter/cookiecutter) utility to initiate a Python project with all the necessary tools for development, testing, and deployment.

+cookiecutter-uv upports the following features:

 - [uv](https://docs.astral.sh/uv/) for dependency management
 - Supports both [src and flat layout](https://packaging.python.org/en/latest/discussions/src-layout-vs-flat-layout/).